matthewp/views-the-hard-way/readme.md

-# Templates the Hard Way
+# Writing JavaScript Views the Hard Way

-Learn how to build views in plain JavaScript in a way that is maintainable, performant, and fun. *Templates the Hard Way* is inspired by such books as [Learn C the Hard Way](https://learncodethehardway.org/c/).
+Learn how to build views in plain JavaScript in a way that is maintainable, performant, and fun. *Writing JavaScript Views the Hard Way* is inspired by such books as [Learn C the Hard Way](https://learncodethehardway.org/c/).

 ## What is this?

-Templates the Hard Way is a pattern for writing JavaScript views.
+Writing JavaScript Views the Hard Way is a pattern for writing JavaScript views.
 It is meant to serve as an alternative to using frameworks and libraries such as [React](https://reactjs.org), [Vue](https://vuejs.org/) and [lit-html](https://lit-html.polymer-project.org/).

 It is a __pattern__, not a library.
 This document explains how to write views in such a way as to avoid the [spaghetti code](https://en.wikipedia.org/wiki/Spaghetti_code) problems that commonly occur when writing low-level imperative code.